Electrode-iOS/ELCodable/README.md

 # Coconut
 THGCodable, a data model decoding/encoding framework for Swift.

-Proper docs forthcoming, for now, chew on this.
+Proper docs and tests forthcoming, for now, chew on this.

 ```swift
 // An example model and submodel.